folutade/KnowThatYouAnointed/content/posts/the-party.md

   So I dropped her off at that clinic
   That day a part of us died***

 * Since Lecrae has held to the conviction that an unborn child with a heartbeat is a life, when Lecrae looks in the mirror, he sees himself as a killer who took the life of somebody innocent.
-Rather than taking the life of a loyal neighbor like Uriah, Lecrae likely feels even more guilty about taking the life of what would have been his first born child.
+Rather than taking the life of a loyal neighbor like Uriah, Lecrae likely feels even more guilty about taking the life of what would have been his firstborn child.

 {{< /details >}}